mikalus/CF430FR5739-LaunchPad/README.md

-# CAMELFORTH FOR THE MSP430 - VERSION 0.2 - 9 JANUARY 2009
+# CamelForth for the MSP430 - Version 0.2 - 9 January 2009
-adopted for MSP430FR5739 by M.Kalus july & december 2011
+Adopted for MSP430FR5739 by M.Kalus july & december 2011
 (You will find me at www.forth-ev.de)

 This is an ALPHA TEST version of CF430FRexp, an ANSI Standard* Forth for the Texas Instruments MSP430 FRAM family of microprocessors.
 This means that I have tested the bulk of this code for correct functioning, but you may still discover bugs.